 From their first term at Shobnall Primary & Nursery School, children are actively engaged in physical education both inside and out.
 All children follow a curriculum which is designed around the needs and skills of individuals and therefore PE lessons cover Gymnastics and Dance as well as Games.
-The Gym and Dance sessions focus on body strength and co-ordination but they also have a strong link to team work, communication and co-operation.
+The Gym and Dance sessions focus on body strength and coordination but they also have a strong link to team work, communication and co-operation.
 Games lessons focus on a wide range of subjects, from team games to striking and fielding and athletics events.
 Swimming is introduced to the timetable in Year 5.
 Knowledge and skills are enhanced through implementation from specialist teachers.
 In Upper Key Stage 2, pupils are offered a residential experience, which ensures they are exposed to a range of orienteering and outdoor and adventurous activities including climbing and abseiling.
+We use Chris Quigley's Essentials Curriculum Companions to ensure procedural and semantic knowledge is sequenced appropriately and provide a skills map to ensure skills are matched to appropriate age-related expectations.